 The Best Vegetable Pasta Bake Ready in 45 Minutes

 But, this is among my favorite vegetarian pasta recipes.
 Fresh basil and tomato sauce make it delicious (but dried basil works too).

-Plus, the simplicity of this baked ziti with vegetables makes it great for a weeknight meal, too!
+Plus, the simplicity of this baked ziti with vegetables or penne pasta makes it great for a weeknight meal, too!
 Just preheat the oven, and while you’re cooking the pasta, chop your veggies.